Open-Secuity-Protocols/Open-Security-Protocols/README.md

 ---

 - For the case of using a VPN, I strongly condemn using a VPN that you don't own, this means that you need to run your own `private VPN` that you have control over.
+- A majority of VPN's actually do track you almost all the time.
+- They claim that they do not keep any logs yet some of them do keep logs and even submit them to law enforcement if they are summoned to do so.
 - I will talk about how you can set up one and be able to connect it from anywhere.